How is Severance Pay Calculated in Ontario, B.C. and Alberta?

-The Employment Standards Act (ESA) provides the minimum standards for termination pay and severance – in general, one week of severance pay for each year of employment.
+The Employment Standards Act (ESA) and Employment Standards Code (ESC) provides the minimum standards for termination pay and severance – in general, one week of severance pay for each year of employment.
 However, almost all non-union employees are entitled to significantly more severance pay than the minimum ESA requirement.

 What You Need to Know About Severance Pay

 An employee’s entitlements are NOT one week’s pay for every year of service, or any other such formula.
 Every case is different.
-The severance pay calculator allows an employee or employer in Ontario or British Columbia, provincially or federally regulated, to understand their rights and obligations and find out how much severance pay is owed.
+The severance pay calculator allows an employee or employer in Ontario, British Columbia or Alberta, provincially or federally regulated, to understand their rights and obligations and find out how much severance pay is owed.